aileftech/snap-admin/README.md

 </dependency>
 ```

 2. A few configuration steps are required on your code in order to integrate the library in your project.
-The first one
+If you don't want
+to test on your own code, you can clone the [test project](https://github.com/aileftech/spring-boot-database-admin-test) which provides
+a sample database and already configured code.

-is to create a configuration class:
+If you wish to integrate it into your project instead, the first step is create creating a configuration class:

 ```
 @DbAdminConfiguration